doHernandezM/SwiftScript/README.md

-# SwiftScript
+# SwiftScript v0.1
+##"*Lite*" Version of Swift: for fun

 ### "1 part HyperCard, 1 part realBasic(rip), and 3 parts Swift."

+The intent of Schwifty is to be even more light weight and easy to use than Swfit.
+It does this by dropping support for everything but assigning variables, arithmetic and if statements.

+### Status
-This code currently just highlights most swift code.
+• This code currently just highlights most swift code.
 However, in the future this will be able to do things based on the compiled text.
+• Going to use pre-fab blocks to support

+**Todo:**
+• Highlight entered text vs error vs string

 I'm thinking that I should be able to use blocks to get things done.